Tearever/ScrapingTheeWeb/README.md

 #### ```start_urls = open("websites.txt")``` - This file contains a list of URLs that the spider will start crawling.

 ## 2. Parsing the Response
 #### The parse method is called for each URL in the start_urls.
 It extracts relevant information from the HTML response using CSS selectors.
-The extracted data includes the article headline, summary, and body.
+For instance, in this image, our Spider is looking for an h1 tag that contains a data-testid that is equal to "headline".
+If the spider finds it, it will only take the ::text from it.
 #### <img src="images/Screenshot%202024-01-30%20194459.png" alt="image showing parse function"/>

 ## 3. Saving to Text File